torhve/openresty-docker/README.md

     EOF

 Now we can start the docker image that we built.
 We will map the directory from the host to the container so you can continue to use your favorite editor and development environment from the host.
+Note that the nginx.conf and app lives outside the container, so you can re-use this container image for all of your lua projects.

 ### Run our newly created Docker image